Federal Transit Administration (FTA), DOT.

 In compliance with the Regulatory Flexibility Act (Pub.
 L. 96-354; 5 U.S.C.
-601-612), FTA has evaluated the likely effects of the proposals set forth in this NPRM on small entities, and has determined that the NPRM would not have a significant economic impact on a substantial number of small entities.
+601-612), FTA has evaluated the likely effects of this rule on small entities, and certifies that the rule will not have a significant economic impact on a substantial number of small entities.

 Unfunded Mandates Reform Act of 1995

 FTA has determined that this rule does not impose unfunded mandates, as defined by the Unfunded Mandates Reform Act of 1995 (Pub.
 L. 104-4, March 22, 1995, 109 Stat.
 48).
 This rule does not include a Federal mandate that may result in expenditures of $155.1 million or more in any 1 year (when adjusted for inflation) in 2012 dollars for either State, local, and tribal governments in the aggregate, or by the private sector.
 In addition, the definition of “Federal mandate” in the Unfunded Mandates Reform Act excludes financial assistance of the type in which State, local, or tribal governments have authority to adjust their participation in the program in accordance with changes made in the program by the Federal Government.
 Federal public transportation law permits this type of flexibility.